Save A Lot to Offer Customers Amazon Services in Store

 Discount grocery store chain aims to create an in-store experience where customers can easily get what they need in one place

-ST. LOUIS, Oct.
-28, 2019 /PRNewswire/ -- In an effort to bring more convenience and choice to its customers, Save A Lot, a U.S. discount grocery store delivering high quality foods at great value, announced today the rollout of new services that will enable shoppers to pay for and pick up Amazon.com packages in stores, beginning in its home market of St. Louis and quickly expanding across its nationwide network of stores.
+ST. LOUIS, Nov.
+4, 2019 /PRNewswire/ -- In an effort to bring more convenience and choice to its customers, Save A Lot, a U.S. discount grocery store delivering high quality foods at great value, announced today the rollout of new services that will enable shoppers to pay for and pick up Amazon.com packages in stores.
 Through Amazon PayCode, shoppers who prefer to pay in cash for their Amazon purchases can now do so at a number of St. Louis Save A Lot locations.
-Save A Lot will also offer Amazon Hub Lockers, a secure and convenient delivery option to pick up or return Amazon.com packages at no additional cost.
-Save A Lot will continue to expand these services with a target of over four hundred stores by the end of 2020.
+Save A Lot will also offer Amazon Hub Locker, a secure and convenient delivery option to pick up or return Amazon packages at no additional cost.
+Both Amazon PayCode and Amazon Hub Locker are available now in St. Louis and will quickly expand to over 400 stores by the end of 2020.

 The rollout of Amazon services is part of Save A Lot's ongoing work to modernize the shopping experience in the store.
 Since 2016, the company has been taking significant efforts to transform its business model, including the modernization of its entire fleet in St. Louis as well as looking at new options for customer-facing digital technologies.